karwler/VertiRead/README.md

 ## Build
 Used libraries are SDL2, SDL2_image, SDL2_ttf, libarchive, glm and by extension FreeType, HarfBuzz, libtiff, libwebp, stb_image and zlib.
 The included default font is BrisaSans.
-The CMakeLists.txt is written for at least CMake 3.12.4 with Clang, GCC or MSVC which need to support C++17.
+The CMakeLists.txt is written for at least CMake 3.12.4 with Clang, GCC, MinGW or MSVC which need to support C++17.
 You can generate project files for a debug build by running CMake with the "-DCMAKE_BUILD_TYPE=Debug" option.
 Otherwise it'll default to a release build.
 By default the Program uses OpenGL 3.0, which can be switched to OpenGL ES 3.0 with "-DOPENGLES=1" or entirely disabled with "-DOPENGL=0".
 Support for DirectX 11 and Vulkan 1.0 can be enabled by setting the options "-DDIRECTX=1" and "-DVULKAN=1".